Post ERA Payments

 While TherapyNotes does a lot of the work for you, you will always have control over posting the payment.
 Once TherapyNotes scans the ERA, you have the opportunity to review the information and choose to accept the suggested changes.

 In order to receive ERAs in TherapyNotes, you must enroll with each payer you wish to receive ERAs from.
 Most payers require additional paperwork in order to enroll to receive ERAs.
-For more information, read Electronic Remittance Advice (ERA) Enrollment.
+For more information, read Enroll to Receive Electronic Remittance Advice (ERA).
+You may also elect to manually upload ERA files that you received outside of TherapyNotes.

 To post an ERA payment: